-How to watermark multiple photos online (smartly)
+How to watermark multiple photos online

-First, we need to create our watermarks.
+First, we need to create our watermark.
 There are many possibilities here.
 A watermark is usually a graphic element with some degree of transparency that we overlay onto an image.
 It may be a logo, an icon, a text, a shape, or it may consist of any combination of them.

 Let's consider three possible watermarks for three different blogs, the cooking blog Spoon, fork, and knife, the ecocamping site Under the sky, and the leisure sailing business Sailing with Robinson.
 In every case, we'll overlay a transparent logo, a text and a shape to brand the images of each blog.

 The logo can be an image or vector graphics that we have designed, bought, or simply found in a free repository.
 Here I'm using three icons shared by Annalise Batista in Pixabay.

-After login to Abraia's console, we go to the editing tab and we upload an example image.
+After login to Abraia's console, we go to the editing tool and we upload an example image.
+Uploaded the image, the first thing is to set the image size.
+If it means a change of aspect ratio, the smart cropping will guess the best crop.
 Alternatively, we may select one we have previously uploaded in the navigation tab and then proceed to editing.

 Now we can upload our logo or icon and place it to our convenience.
 Next, we add a text closely related to the blog.
 If the text is white we may place it over a semitransparent black box.
 In case it is black we may use a semitransparent white box instead.
 And so on.

-Watermark multiple photos
+3. Watermark multiple photos

 Now we only have to upload the batch of images to watermark.
 We wait a bit (depending on the number of images uploaded and the variants created) while the images are being processed.
 And finally, we download all the watermarked images.